French Guiana: Languages

 The official language of French Guiana is French, and it is the predominant language of the department, spoken by most residents as a first or second language.
-Regional languages include French Guianese Creole (not to be confused with Guyanese Creole), six Amerindian languages (Arawak, Palijur, Kali'na, Wayana, Wayampi, Emerillon), four Maroon creole languages (Saramaka, Paramaccan, Aluku, Ndyuka), as well as Hmong Njua.
+Regional languages include French Guianese Creole (not to be confused with Guyanese Creole), six Amerindian languages (Lokono, Palijur, Kali'na, Wayana, Wayampi, Emerillon), four Maroon creole languages (Saramaka, Paramaccan, Aluku, Ndyuka), as well as Hmong Njua.

 Guianese Creole (Kreol Gwiyanè), a French-based creole, is spoken by about 50,000 people in French Guiana in 2006 and 3,000 in Brazil, where it is known as Patwua, Crioulo, or Caripuna.
 It serves as a lingua franca for diverse communities, including Amerindians, Maroons, Chinese, Brazilians, and Haitians, especially in coastal and Lower Oyapock regions.
 Dialects vary slightly between the western (Saint-Laurent) and eastern areas.
 However, in western French Guiana, Maroon languages like Sranan Tongo have become more dominant.

 Maroon languages are spoken mainly along the French Guiana–Suriname border.
 On the coast, there are about 29,800 Maroon language speakers, with 7,400 more inland.